Insurance Adverse Action Notices: What They Mean and Your Rights

 How to Dispute Errors and Improve Your Insurability

 Receiving an adverse action notice doesn't have to be the end of the road.
 If incorrect information in your consumer report contributed to the decision, federal law gives you a clear path to challenge it.
-Learn more about getting approved after a denial — including how to write an effective reconsideration letter.
+See our full guide on denied car insurance — including how to rebuild your insurability step by step.

 Step-by-Step Dispute Process

 Step 1 — Get Your Free Report Use the information in the adverse action notice to contact the named consumer reporting agency and request your free report within the 60-day window.
-Also check your reports at all three major credit bureaus — Experian, Equifax, and TransUnion — as errors can appear on more than one.
-If your adverse action was insurance-specific, also request your free CLUE report from LexisNexis at consumer.risk.lexisnexis.com or by calling (866) 897-8126.
-Under the FACT Act, LexisNexis must deliver your CLUE report within 15 days of your request.
+Check all three major credit bureaus — Experian, Equifax, and TransUnion — as errors can appear on more than one.
+If your adverse action was insurance-specific, also request your free CLUE report from LexisNexis at consumer.risk.lexisnexis.com or by calling (888) 497-0011.

-Step 3 — Gather Supporting Documents Collect proof that contradicts the error — bank statements, payment confirmations, account closure letters, or a police report if identity theft is involved.
+Step 3 — Gather Supporting Documents Collect proof that contradicts the error — bank statements, payment confirmations, account closure letters, insurer emails, or a police report if identity theft is involved.

 Step 4 — File a Written Dispute Submit your dispute in writing to the credit bureau or LexisNexis.
 Certified mail with return receipt is recommended.
 Include your contact information, the specific item(s) you're disputing, your explanation, and copies (not originals) of your supporting documents.
 Also notify the data furnisher — the company that originally reported the information — as they are required to correct and update the data with all reporting agencies.

-Step 5 — Wait for the Investigation The credit bureau has 30 days to investigate your dispute at no cost to you.
+Step 5 — Wait for the Investigation The credit bureau or LexisNexis has 30 days to investigate your dispute at no cost to you.
 If the information cannot be verified, it must be corrected or removed from your report.
+You'll receive the results by mail.

 Pincher's Pro Tip

 If your dispute is successful, ask the credit bureau to send a corrected report to the insurer that issued the adverse action.
 Then request a new insurance quote or reunderwriting — you may qualify for a significantly better rate.
-See our guide on getting car insurance after a denial for additional strategies.
+You can also file a complaint with the CFPB at consumerfinance.gov if the insurer refuses to respond or re-rate after a confirmed correction.

 Tips to Improve Your Insurability Long-Term